10 tips for doing business with European cocoa buyers

 - Always keep your promises, be punctual and recognise the value of a contract.

 - Be honest at all times in your conversations with buyers.
-This is important and greatly appreciated.

 - Read this overview for insights into the different business cultures across Europe.

 8. Be well informed on prices and flexible on financing